fullcontact/full.async/README.md

 Exception handling is an area for which core.async doesn't have an extensive support out of the box.
 If something within a `go` block throws an exception, it will be logged but the block will simply return `nil` hiding any infromation about the actual exception.
-You could wrap body of each `go` block but that's not very convient. full.async provide a set of helper functions and macros for dealing  with exceptions in a simple manner:
+You could wrap body of each `go` block within an exception handler but that's  not very convenient.
+Full.async provide a set of helper functions and macros for dealing  with exceptions in a simple manner:

 * `go-try`: equivalent of `go` but catches any exceptions thrown and returns via resulting channel